-Near Field Communications can be considered an advanced version or extension of RFID (Radio-frequency identification); this wireless means of communication is widely used to track items thanks to smart bar codes; in fact, NFC was developed out of the HF RFID readers and tags.
+Near Field Communications can be considered an advanced version or extension of RFID (Radio-frequency identification) or near-field communication; this wireless means of communication is widely used to track items thanks to smart bar codes; in fact, NFC was developed out of the HF RFID readers and tags.
 Phones with embedded NFC use a wireless non-contact system based on RFID and can transfer data to and from another device remotely (but in close proximity) – for example, a retailer’s POS terminal.

 NFC-equipped phones allow consumers to “tap and pay” for purchases.
 Data are carried on an RF signal that lets consumers perform safe contactless transactions.
 Buyers pay for goods by simply loading an app on a smartphone and adding credit cards of participating financial institutions.
 At checkout, payment info can be sent and verified by getting the device close to the POS for “contactless” payments – i.e., without direct physical touch.
 Of course, in order for Near Field Communication to work, both devices must be equipped with an NFC chip.